luciangreen/Lucian-Academy/README.md

 * Run daily to maintain bots.

-* Make sure Text-to-Breasonings/brdict1.txt has breasonings from luciansphilosophy.txt (see <a href="https://github.com/luciangreen/Text-to-Breasonings">instructions to run Text-to-Breasonings</a>).
+* Make sure Text-to-Breasonings/brdict1.txt has breasonings from the folders (see <a href="https://github.com/luciangreen/Text-to-Breasonings">instructions to run Text-to-Breasonings</a>).

 * Paste the contents of `combophil_grammar_logic_to_alg-vps.txt` into Terminal when in the Lucian-Academy folder.